 Potentially Significant Impact Mitigation Measures Impact After Mitigation BIOLOGICAL RESOURCES Construction of the Proposed Project would result in the removal of street trees used by migratory birds and bats for nesting, a potentially significant impact.
 BIO-1: To mitigate for construction impacts on special-status bird species, the construction contractor shall implement the following measures: Construction during bird nesting season (typically February 1 to September 1) would be avoided to the extent feasible.
 Feasible means capable of being accomplished in a successful manner taking into consideration costs and schedule.
 If construction is required during the nesting season, vegetation removal would be conducted outside of the nesting season (typically February 1 to September 1), wherever feasible.
 Feasible means capable of being accomplished in a successful manner taking into consideration costs and schedule.
 If construction, trimming, or removal of vegetation and trees are scheduled to begin during nesting bird season, nesting bird surveys would be completed by a qualified biologist no more than 72 hours prior to construction, or as determined by the qualified biologist, to determine if nesting birds or active nests are present within the construction area.
 Surveys would be conducted within 150 feet for songbirds and 500 feet for raptors, or as otherwise determined by the qualified biologist.
 Surveys would be repeated if construction, trimming, or removal of vegetation and trees are suspended for five days or more.
-If nesting birds/raptors are found within 500 feet of the construction area, appropriate buffers consisting of orange flagging/fencing or similar (typically 150 feet for songbirds, and 500 feet for raptors, or as directed by a qualified biologist) would be installed and maintained until nesting activity has ended, as determined in coordination with the qualified biologist and regulatory agencies, as appropriate.
+If nesting birds/raptors are found within 500 feet of the construction area, appropriate buffers consisting of orange flagging/fencing or similar (typically 150 feet for songbirds, and 500 feet for raptors, or as dieterded by a qualified biologist and regulatory agencies, as appropriate.
 To mitigate construction impacts on special-status bat species, the construction contractor shall implement the following measures: Where feasible, tree removal would be conducted in October, which is outside of the maternal and non-active seasons for bats.
-During th Less Than Significant
+During the summer months (June to August) in the year prior to construction, a thorough bat roosting habitat assessment would be conduct Less Than Significant